KatharinaSojka/Home_Sales/README.md

     Cached Data: Query run time after caching the table.
     Partitioned Data: Query run time after partitioning the data.

-The results clearly demonstrate the benefits of caching and partitioning, with significant reductions in query execution times.
+The results included in the jupyter notebook Home_Sales_colab clearly demonstrate the benefits of caching and partitioning, with significant reductions in query execution times.